Make your way to Lorikeet Glen to admire the stunning plumage of our lorikeets and other birds, including Pearl the rock dove!

 Bush Thick-Knee Curlew

-Bush thick-knee curlews are medium to large birds with strong black or yellow black bills, large yellow eyes and gray/stone-colored plumage.
+Bush thick-knee curlews are medium to large birds endemic to Australia, with strong black or yellow black bills, large yellow eyes and gray/stone-colored plumage.
 They are largely nocturnal, particularly when singing their loud wailing songs.
-Thick-knee refers to the prominent joints in the long yellow or greenish legs which have a ‘backwards’ knee joint.
+Thick-knee refers to the prominent joints in the long yellow or greenish legs which have a ‘backwards’ ankle.

 Lorikeet